How To Use And Configure WordPress Widgets – Part 3

 Learn how to add and configure a number of useful widgets on your WordPress sidebar …

-In this section you will configure other frequently-used WordPress widgets.
+In this section we are going to show you how to configure other frequently-used sidebar widgets.

-Now that you know how to configure a text widget containing a help button, let’s configure a widget for displaying Categories on your sidebar.
+Now that you have configure a text widget containing a clickable support button, let’s configure a widget for displaying Post Categories on the sidebar.

-The Categories widget displays on the sidebar by default.
-All you have to do, therefore, is place this widget wherever you want your categories to display by clicking and dragging it in the sidebar area …
+The Categories widget displays on the sidebar navigation section by default.
+All you have to do, therefore, is place the widget wherever you want your post categories to display by clicking and dragging it in your sidebar area …

 Practical Tip